Picovoice/speech-to-text-benchmark/README.md

 Word error rate (WER) is the ratio of edit distance between words in a reference transcript and the words in the output of the speech-to-text engine to the number of words in the reference transcript.

-### Real Time Factor
+### Core-Hour

-Real-time factor (RTF) is the ratio of CPU (processing) time to the length of the input speech file.
-A speech-to-text engine with lower RTF is more computationally efficient.
+The Core-Hour metric is used to evaluate the computational efficiency of the speech-to-text engine, indicating the number of CPU hours required to process one hour of audio.
+A speech-to-text engine with lower Core-Hour is more computationally efficient.
 We omit this metric for cloud-based engines.

 ### Model Size